Why do i have dandruff in my eyebrows?

 Is eyebrow dandruff the same as scalp dandruff?

-Can oils or makeup cause flakes?
+Can eyebrow makeup cause dandruff?

 References